Hakuna25/Ubuntu22-Installation/README.md

 sudo apt update
 sudo ubuntu-drivers devices
 ```
-There can be:
+there can be:
 ```
 driver   : nvidia-driver-570 - distro non-free recommended
 ```
-Then install:
+then install:
 ```
 sudo apt install nvidia-driver-570
 ```